David Borrink – Senior Designer of TOS Magazine

 internationally.
 Since her marriage to Nathan, she has become a

-stay-at-home mom to their children, Evelyn and Richard.
+stay-at-home mom to their children, Evelyn, Richard, and Joseph.
 As a

 homeschooler her entire life, she plans to keep her children home where they belong.
 For now, she's enjoying the little years with the kids—playing make believe, baking muffins, and cleaning things up.
 In her free time, Elisabeth enjoys writing plays, studying drama, spending time